 Let's break down the way this works.

-The photography industry does not work well for most photographers (he said, surprising no one).
+The photography industry does not work well for most photographers.
 In Australia, where Snappr was founded, Photographers are under-employed and underpaid.

 In the United States, meanwhile, the number of professional photographers dropped by 18% between 2008 and 2016.
 Over the same stretch of time, median wages fell by 6%.